Tim Travers and the Time Traveler's Paradox

 Tim Travers and the Time Traveler's Paradox is a 2024 American science fiction comedy film written and directed by Stimson Snead.
+The feature film is an expansion of a short film of the same title created by Snead.

 The film premiered at the Cinequest Film & Creativity Festival on March 8, 2024, and was released in the United States on May 30, 2025.
+It has received generally favorable reviews from critics.

 Premise

-A self-absorbed and misanthropic scientific genius attempts to solve the time traveler's paradox by exploring what happens when he kills his past self.
+A self-absorbed scientific genius attempts to solve the time traveler's paradox by exploring what happens when he kills his past self.